handpressed/wp-multitenancy-boilerplate/README.md

 # WordPress Multitenancy Boilerplate

-WordPress multitenancy boilerplate configured and managed with Composer and PHP dotenv.
+Use Composer to configure and manage a WordPress instance (including themes and plugins) that's shared with multiple sites.

 - [Features](#features)
 - [Requirements](#requirements)